NAHSRobotics-Team5667/2019-Digital-Eagles-Course-Plan/08_PID-Basics/README.md

 }
 ```

 Makes more sense like that in my opinion - Can you see why having an I can be a bad thing?
-The fact that the I portion is calculated using the total error over time means that the total error will continuosly get bigger over time.
-This means that the I portion of the PID Output will get biggger over time making the output larger and larger as time increases.
+The fact that the I portion is calculated using the total error over time means that the total error will continuously get bigger over time.
+This means that the I portion of the PID Output will get bigger over time making the output larger and larger as time increases.
 There are ways to combat this such as resetting the total error after a certain point or capping it at a certain value, but having an I overall makes tuning your PID Controller and getting consistent results a - bleep -.
 That is why we should stray away from using the I part of a PID Controller unless we absolutely have to.
 Instead, we should try to implement the D portion of the controller first.

 ## Derivative

 A PD Controller typically solves the oscillation problem that comes with just a P Controller if properly tuned.
-It can also solve any steady state errors, which pratically provides the output with the final nudge needed to reach the target.
+It can also solve any steady state errors, which practically provides the output with the final nudge needed to reach the target.
 If you've taken calculus you know that the derivative is basically a way to show the rate of change.
 Mathematically, the D portion of the controller looks like this:

 `(kD × δerror / δt)`